elitalon/elitalon.github.io/_posts/2023-11-04-enums-java-vs-swift.md

 ```

 ## Switching over values
-A typical application of enumerations is to use them in [switch statements](https://en.wikipedia.org/wiki/Switch_statement) that work similarly in both languages, syntactical differences aside:
+A typical application of enumerations is to use them in [switch statements](https://en.wikipedia.org/wiki/Switch_statement).
+They work similarly in both languages, syntactical differences aside:

 ```java
 // Java